Ors1mer/QuadcastRGB/man/manpage.md

 **quadcastrgb** [-h] [-v] [-a|-u|-l] [-b bright] [-s speed] [-d delay] mode [COLORS]...

 # DESCRIPTION
-**quadcastrgb** looks for a connected Quadcast S micro, then connects to it and changes the rgb mode and colors depending on the given parameters.
+**quadcastrgb** looks for a Quadcast S micro, then connects to it and sends colors to display depending on the given parameters.

-There are two possible ways of how the program behaves: writes the color into the microphone or becomes a daemon and continuously sends data to the device.
+The program becomes a daemon that continuously transfers data to the device.
-The first behavior is only done when solid mode is used.
-Any other mode causes the program to become a daemon that should be killed with SIGTERM or SIGINT once the user doesn't need it.
+Should be killed with SIGTERM or SIGINT once the user doesn't need it.
+It also ends automatically if can't send data to the device anymore (e. g. the mic was unplugged)

 Available modes:
 - solid